SumitSinghRaghuwanshi1245/Haunted-House-Explore/README.md

 # Haunted-House-Explore
 This the Haunted House Website, with various pages.
 It also contains different pages of various incidents and places.

+# Live Demo
+Check out the live demo of the website here: https://sumitsinghraghuwanshi1245.github.io/Haunted-House-Explore/

+# Features

+Custom Ghost Cursor: A ghost icon that follows the user's cursor for a creepy effect.

+Horror-Themed Design: Dark color schemes, eerie fonts, and spooky imagery for a terrifying experience.

+Responsive Layout: Works seamlessly on desktop and mobile devices.

+Animations: Subtle and spooky animations that enhance the haunting atmosphere.

 # Tech Used
 we used the basics,
 HTML, CSS, JavaScript, GSAP